For someone who hates paying full price for anything, I get tremendous coupon guilt.

 As for the boy – ???!!!!!!!

-I also didn’t really like the dentist who saw us.
+I also didn’t really like the dentist who saw us, they told us that the dental emergency in port washington wi is always open for any emergency.
 If I’m going to let someone poke around in my mouth, I’d prefer it to be someone who was a bit warmer towards me.
 (Granted, nobody likes working a Saturday morning, but oy, I work both weekend days, every week.
 Someone always has it worse).
 And of course, being a dentist, she just had to ask me if I’d ever considered braces.
 Right?

 Look, I’ve had braces.
 I had the worst buckteeth you could ever imagine as a child.
 They got them a hell of a lot straighter, but they’re still not completely even.
 It probably doesn’t help that my teeth are all kind of small, for some reason, and different sized…I think of them as childish rather than grownup teeth.

 But I decided not to go ahead with another round once I got the first set off.
 I was sick of wearing them, and I felt bad about how much they were costing my parents.
-Likewise, that was a big part of why I told them I didn’t want to go to One Day School when I was younger – I worked out how many hours my dad would have to work to pay for it, and felt so bad about the cost.
+Likewise, that was a big part of why I told them I didn’t want to go to One Day School when I was younger – I worked out how many hours my dad would have to work to pay for it, and felt so bad about the cost, plus if ever get braces, I would have to get invisalign braces in london, not here.

 ANYWAY.
 While I am often self-conscious about my teeth, I’m happy enough with them.
 I have about a billion other things I’d rather spend hypothetical thousands of dollars on, and certainly don’t want to be 20-something and still wearing braces.
 I just don’t like to be called on it.